This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Key antioxidants for brain health include:

-• Vitamin E (included in Bright Mind for vision and neural protection)
+• Vitamin E (for vision and neural protection)

 • Vitamin C (part of our Go Blend for energy and immunity)